 Fee: Entry Fee: Rs.
 10, Camera - Rs.
 5, Row Boat: RS.75/- per Person and Pedal Boat: Rs.
 50 per Person.

 For children, there are enough to explore and enjoy including a boat ride in the Punganoor lake, an artificial lake. not the natural one.
 There is also a fountain in the middle.
+It is one of the best hill stations of South India to spend a day tour.

 Where to eat - There are many small eateries on the hill.
 Some good restaurants like Hill Resort is also there, and their multicuisine restaurant is there which is really good.
 We had our lunch there.